-Oakland University has a number of Special Collections which include rare books along with manuscript collections.
+Oakland University has a number of Special Collections, which include rare books and manuscript collections.

 Most of the materials in Special Collections are listed in the Library Catalog.

 Professor Jane M. Bingham, a retired education professor at Oakland University, is an expert on children's literature.
 She amassed this collection of historic children's books, periodicals, and artifacts over a number of years.
 The collection is non-circulating.
 The books are arranged in chronological order so that researchers can see how children's books developed over the decades.
 The collection also includes a section of rreference books related to children's literature.

 The collection contains many titles of historical significance related to GLBT lives.
 Fiction and non-fiction works are available, covering a wide range of disciplines such as religion, philosophy, history, psychology, sociology, politics, literature, and the arts.
 The collection is the gift of retired professor Robert Gaylor.

 Mrs. Margaret Hicks was a former English literature professor at Wayne State University and a book collector.
 She collected books by women writers from the time when women were not supposed to be educated, much less to become writers.
 This unique collection of approximately 900 titles is exceptional.
 Many of the items are one of a kind and scholars from around the country come to study this collection.
 Items date back to the 15th century.

 This is probably one of the strongest collections on the Civil War in any Michigan library.
 Mr. Springer was the editor of the New Center News published in Detroit and was an avid collection of Civil War materials.
 The collection consists of 2000 volumes, lots of original materials, and the "Black Papers."
 There are also a number of artifacts in this collection.